nginx/unit-docs/source/installation.rst

    .. tab:: PHP

-      When you run :command:`./configure php`, the script configures a module to support running PHP applications on Unit via PHP's :program:`embed` SAPI.
+      When you run :command:`./configure php`, the script configures a custom SAPI module linked with the :program:`libphp` library to support running PHP applications on Unit.
 Available command options:

       .. list-table::